The Ford

 Michigan.

-There were several cars produced or prototyped by
+There were several cars

-Henry Ford from the founding of the company in 1903
+produced or prototyped by Henry Ford from the founding

-until the Model T came along.
-Although he started with
+of the company in 1903 until the Model T came along.

-the Model A, there were not 19 production models (A
+Although he started with the Model A, there were not 19

-model immediately before the Model T was the Model S, an
+Model T was the Model S, an upgraded version of the

-that point, the Model N. The follow-up was the Ford
+company's largest success to that point, the Model N.

-Model A and not the Model U. Company publicity said this
+The follow-up was the Ford Model A and not the Model U.

-was because the new car was such a departure from the
+Company publicity said this was because the new car was

-old that Henry wanted to start all over again with the
+such a departure from the old that Henry wanted to start

-letter A. The Model T was the first automobile mass
+all over again with the letter A. The Model T was the

-produced on moving assembly lines with completely
+first automobile mass produced on moving assembly lines

-interchangeable parts, marketed to the middle class.
+with completely interchangeable parts, marketed to the

+middle class.
 Henry Ford said of the vehicle:

-"I will build
+"I will build a car for the

-a car for the great multitude.
-It will be large enough
+great multitude.
+It will be large enough for the

-run and care for.
+and care for.
 It will be constructed of the best

 materials, by the best men to be hired, after the

 simplest designs that modern engineering can devise.
-But

-open spaces."
+God's great open spaces."

 Why the Model T was so important